 Try:

 • Frozen bananas.
 Cut a banana in half, stick a popsicle stick in the ends and throw them in the freezer.
-My 4 year old actually prefers these plain, but you could also dip in chocolate for a special treat!
+My 4 year old actually prefers these plain, but you could also spread with peanut butter and dip it in chocolate before freezing for a special treat!

 • Homemade popsicles (blend fruit + yogurt or coconut water and freeze)